-As of December 31, 2023 and 2022, MCB Real Estate, LLC and its affiliates ("MCB") are the Company's joint venture partner in two consolidated joint ventures in which the Company has aggregate equity investments of approximately \$4,448,000 and \$4,563,000, respectively.
+As of December 31, 2024, MCB Real Estate, LLC and its affiliates ("MCB") are the Company's joint venture partner in a consolidated joint venture in which the Company has an aggregate equity investment of approximately \$3,442,000.

-Distributions to each joint venture partner are determined pursuant to the applicable operating agreement and, in the event of a sale of, or refinancing of the mortgage encumbering, the property owned by such venture, the distributions to the Company may be less than that implied by the Company's equity ownership interest in the venture.
+Distributions to each joint venture partner are determined pursuant to the applicable operating agreement and, in the event of a sale of, or refinancing of the mortgage encumbering the property owned by such venture, the distributions to the Company may be less than that implied by the Company's equity ownership interest in the venture.